rubycorns/jaa/README.md

 Let's help each other be more awesome!

-To get in touch, email us at us@juniorsareawesome.org
+To get in touch, email us@juniorsareawesome.org

 ### Deploying